Hello friends, in today’s article we are going to talk about CT and PT transformers and how they work.

 CT and PT are a type of transformer used only in AC power.

-CT and PT are both a type of measuring device used to measure currents and voltages.
+CT and PT are both measuring devices used to measure currents and voltages.
 CT and PT are used where large quantities of currents and voltages are used.
 The job of CT and PT is to reduce high current and high voltage to a parameter.
 With the help of this parameter, we can measure the current flowing at high volume and voltage.

 CT is a homogeneous current transformer that works to reduce the current flowing in the electrical system.

-This is used to measure the current when a large amount of current flows through any system.
+This is used to measure the current when a large amount flows through any system.

 Here we cannot use a clamp meter as each device has a limit on how much current it can measure.
 Because of this, if we want to measure a large amount of current, we have only one device that makes this work possible, which is called a current transformer.